WouterBant/GEVit-DL2-Project/Blogpost.md

   </tr>
 </table>

 Formally, the attention mechanism maps a query and a set of key-value pairs to an output.
 The query, key, and value are all vectors.
-The output is computed by taking the weighted sum of the values, with the weights determined by a scaled dot-product of the query and key vectors followed by a softmax operation.
-The final architecture uses multi-head attention, which consists of several attention layers computed in parallel.
+The output is computed by taking the weighted sum of the values.
+The weights are equal to a scaled dot-product of the query and key vectors followed by a softmax operation.
+The final architecture uses multi-head attention, which consists of several attention layers ('heads') computed in parallel.
 For efficiency, the attention for a set of queries is calculated simultaneously by packing all queries into a matrix Q, all keys into a matrix K, and all values into a matrix V. Figure 4 illustrates the attention mechanism.

 <table align="center">
   <tr align="center">